ben-le/DevOps_Trainings/docs/ProgrammingScripting/shell-scripting-for-devops.md

-## How to Learn Linux Shell Scripting for DevOps?
+# Mastering Shell Scripting for DevOps Success
-**by Bibin Wilson, April 29, 2023**

-For aspiring DevOps engineers, it is essential to know shell scripting or bash scripting.
-In this shell scripting for DevOps guide, I will share my tips and resources to learn Linux shell scripting the right way.

-I have spoken about the importance of shell scripting in my guide on becoming a DevOps engineer.
-This guide is for anyone who wants to learn shell scripting the right way that can help you with your day-to-day work and DevOps interviews.
-It’s very important to have patience and discipline in the learning process.

-If you are someone who wants to just get things done, then Google & Stack Overflow are more than enough 🙂
+Unlock the power of automation and elevate your DevOps skillset with shell scripting.
+This guide equips you with the knowledge and resources to learn efficiently.

+## Why Shell Scripting?
+Despite the abundance of automation tools, shell scripting remains a core competency in DevOps.
+It enhances tools, handles repetitive tasks, and is a valuable skill for interviews.

+## Ready to Begin?
+Ensure you are comfortable with Linux commands.
+Utilize free cloud tiers or Vagrant to practice.
+We'll delve deeper into learning resources and practical applications next.

 ### Table of Contents
 - [Shell Scripting for DevOps](#shell-scripting-for-devops)